kloimhardt/site/mysite/log.md

 # 5b
 In order do be able to draw them, a general formula is needed.
 It contains two parameters called intersect and steps.
+If we set the steps and intersect to one, what remains is the simple plain log2.

+again, the really important point is that you practice yourself.

 # 5c
-But not only that, we also need to define a function, called log2a
+But not only that, we also need to define a function, called log2a 880 Hertz happens to be step 14 of course we can calculate much simpler stuff 1 1 8 and if we set step and interect to one, they cancel out of the formula and we are left with the simple log2(8) if we set the steps wo one, we do not need this block anymore.
+Also intersect is not needed.

+So if we demand there there are 7 steps if we double the frequency and we go from 220 to 440 the result is indeed 7.
+That is reassuring.

+You can also make a chekc of a much simpler case. going from 1 to 2 with stepsize 1.
+The result is 1.
+This case actually reduces to the simple log2 function. (show in blocks)

 # 6
 To proof that my new function indeed reproduces the note-log, I calculate the pitch-step for 880Hz.
 It is step 14.
 Which is correct, because it takes 14 to go from not A3 to note A5.
 So my new function log2a passes this sanity check.